oyoclass/python3-doc/doc/modules/tkinter.md

 window.mainloop()
 ```

-Copy the above code to Python3 editor in OYOclass, then click "Run", you will see the running result like fhe following:
+Copy the above code to the Python3 IDE in OYOclass, then click "Run", you will see a running result like the following:

 <img src="../../assets/img/tkinter-msgbox.png" width="400px"/>

+### Reference

+-   [Tkinter Module](https://docs.python.org/3/library/tkinter.html#tkinter-modules) at _docs.python.org_